libimobiledevice/idevicerestore/README.md

 ### Docker

-Execute `run.sh --latest` in the docker folder, which will build a docker container with the latest source versions of all required libraries, and then will execute `usbmuxd` in the background, and then start `idevicerestore --latest`.
+Build the container with `build.sh` in the docker folder, which will build a docker container with the latest source versions of all the required libraries.

+Run the container with `run.sh --latest` in the docker folder, which will execute `usbmuxd` in the background, and then start `idevicerestore --latest`.
+Any arguments passed to `run.sh` will be passed in to `idevicerestore`.

 ## Contributing